 I digress; detoured not lost; Fridays I drink because I work.

+You work, you get paid, you drink.
 You get bandannas and ice cream when you win at the track.
+That's life. |

 Minnesota.
 I hadn't been home during the summer since 2013, I think.
 On account of weather, don't feel bad for me.
 Especially if you're from the North.
 I know you won't.
 I live in the land of perpetual sunshine.
 California.
 Is not a sentence, but a land of many things: the bear flag (badass), Surf City, Fame, Xanax and Chardonnay Lunch.
 But at this time of year there is a small window of time in the cosmic experience where the weather in my two homes, Minnesota & California, is essentially the same.
 There was a slight bump in humidity, but summertime Minnesota, next to a lake, during the summer, has Orange County California beat in the beauty contest by droves of mosquitoes.
 Correction, swarms of mosquitoes.